Rani Abhishek Bunty aur Babli

 Bunty aur Babli Aishwarya Rai

-Can we call Bunty and Babli messiahs to the poor?
+Can we call Bunty and Babli messiahs of the poor?
 Perhaps not entirely.
-Then again, we shall undoubtedly look at them through a certain Robinhood prism.
-The film’s hilarity is often amplified by their trusted allies who would do anything to assist in their missions.
-Remember the protest outside the minister’s residence with placards that read, “Mera gaon, mera desh mahaan kab hoga?”, “Aapko kya maloom?”, “Mummyji papaji, helloji” and so on?
+Yet, we inevitably view them through a Robin Hood lens.
+Much of the film’s humor is amplified by their loyal allies, who go to great lengths to support their schemes.
+Recall the protest outside the minister’s residence, with placards reading, “Mera gaon, mera desh mahaan kab hoga?”, “Aapko kya maloom?”, and “Mummyji papaji, helloji.”

 Rani in Bunty Aur Babli